Asylo API Overview

 The untrusted application performs the following steps to initialize the trusted application:

-1. Configures an instance of EnclaveManager with default options.
-The EnclaveManager handles all enclave resources in an untrusted application.
+handles all enclave resources in an untrusted application. - Configures a

-2. Configures a EnclaveLoadConfig object to specify options for the SgxLoadConfig to fetch the enclave binary image from disk.
+object to specify options for the SgxLoadConfig to fetch the enclave binary image from disk. - Calls

 Part 2: Secure execution